grmirand4/grmirand4/README.md

 ### Who am I?

-🌟 Passionate Data Scientist dedicated to transforming data into valuable insights.<br>
+🌟 Passionate Physicist and Data Scientist in training dedicated to transforming data into valuable insights.<br>
+🔭 Master's student in Physics, specializing in Observational Cosmology with a focus on Machine Learning.<br>
 🎓 B.Sc. and Lic. in Physics.<br>
 💻 I have over 3 years of experience in Python development for data acquisition, processing, and analysis.<br>
-🧠 My hobbies and interests include: astrophysics, [photography](https://www.flickr.com/photos/gabrielresend3/), numismatics, languages, culture in general, and, of course, playing with data!
+🧠 My hobbies and interests include: astronomy, education, [photography](https://www.flickr.com/photos/gabrielresend3/), numismatics, languages, culture in general, and, of course, playing with data!

 ### 📚 Education

 - **UFBA - Federal University of Bahia**
+  M.Sc. in Physics | Aug 2024 - Present
+  - Specializing in Observational Cosmology.

   B.Sc. and Lic. in Physics | May 2017 - Jul 2023
   - Developed a project on Spectroscopy that competed for the UFBA Undergraduate Research Award 2021.